KenKundert/nestedtext/doc/how_to_use.rst

 Basic use
 *********

-The *NestedText* API is patterned after that of JSON.
+The *NestedText* Python API is patterned after that of JSON.

 NestedText Reader
 -----------------

-The :func:`loads` function is used to convert *NestedText* into a Python data structure.
+The :func:`loads` function is used to convert *NestedText* held in a string into a Python data structure.
 If there is a problem interpreting the input text, a :exc:`NestedTextError` exception is raised.

 .. code-block:: python